pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: reflect_ip

-      | :sl:`reflect the vector of a given normal in place.`
+      | :sl:`Reflect the vector of a given normal in place.`
       | :sg:`reflect_ip(Vector2) -> None`

       Changes the direction of self as if it would have been reflected of a